Frequently Asked Questions

 Installing the Software

-- Download the LPL-12_8.dmg.gz file (the name may change depending on revision).
+- Download the LPL-12_10.dmg.gz file (the name may change depending on revision).
 This may be done automatically.

-- Open this file to get a LPL-11_9.dmg file (again the name may change)
+- Open this file to get a LPL-12_10.dmg file (again the name may change)

 - Double click on the dmg file to mount it as a disk.

-- You may need to modify your Finder Preferences to show External Disks in your Finder
+- You may need to modify your Finder Preferences to show External Disks in your Finder. (open finder go to prefences>general, see if the HD and external drives are checked.)

 - Go to the mounted disk (probably named Language, Proof and Logic (something release) but might be Disk Image) and double click on the LPL Installer.mpkg file to install.